Indigenous Healing Practices

 Clinical Trials and Research

 Research and Trials in the Medical Use of Psychedelics have taken an innovative turn in recent years, with groundbreaking positive results arising from clinically supervised and controlled trials.
-The efficacy of these compounds has been thoroughly studied in treating psychological disorders such as depression, PTSD and end-of-life anxiety.
+The efficacy of these compounds has been thoroughly studied in treating psychological disorders such as depression, PTSD, and end-of-life anxiety.
 It has opened new avenues for research and advancement in modern medicine.

 The current studies allow for a painless, bespoke experience via intravenous injections of sub-psychedelic doses of LSD and psilocybin that offer significant relief to patients suffering from conditions previously deemed untreatable.
-Trials have shown a significant reduction in symptoms within one day after treatment that continue long-term, promoting better patient outcomes than traditional pharmaceutical treatments.
+Trials have shown a significant reduction in symptoms within one day after treatment that continues long-term, promoting better patient outcomes than traditional pharmaceutical treatments.

 Additionally, clinical trials have proven the successful use of MDMA for Post-Traumatic Stress Disorder (PTSD) amongst war veterans and victims of sexual assault, with a success rate of over 80%.